A meshless MUSCL method for the BGK-Boltzmann equation: Numerical scheme

 \subsubsubsection{First-order scheme} We require a first-order positive scheme to be used as a fallback in case of a MOOD event.
 Due to potentially negative coefficients resulting from the least squares problem, the first-order scheme from section \ref{section:Space1DFirstOrder} cannot be extended to two spatial dimensions without losing monotonicity.
 Instead, we use a scheme that was developed in \cite{chandrashekar_positive_2004} and which we summarize here.
 The scheme is based on a second-order MLS method using a central stencil in two space dimensions.
 We denote the \(\kappa_{ij}\) and \(\lambda_{ij}\) the MLS coefficients associated to the first order derivatives in the $x$ and $y$ directions, respectively, similarly to what is reported in equation \eqref{eq:MLSCoeff} for the one dimensional case.
 Then, we define the transport vector discretised according to section \ref{section:VelocityDiscretization}.
 Next, we define the angle between the line connecting the centre point \(i\) and point \(j\) to be \(\theta_{ij}\), and the unit normal vectors \(\hat{\eta}_{ij} = \left( \cos \theta_{ij}, \sin \theta_{ij} \right)^T \) and \(\hat{s}_{ij} = \left( - \sin \theta_{ij}, \cos \theta_{ij} \right)^T\).
 The direction \(\hat{\eta}_{ij}\) can be interpreted as the direction orthogonal to an imaginary cell boundary separating point \(i\) and point \(j\), see figure \ref{fig:UpwindPraveen}.
 The scheme then approximates the flux in the direction \(\hat{\eta}_{ij}\) using an upwind flux.
 The flux along the imaginary cell boundary orthogonal to \(\hat{s}_{ij}\) is the average flux with some additional diffusion such that the scheme is \(L^{\infty}\)-stable under a generalised time step restriction.
 Ultimately, the scheme can be written as with the first set of indices of \(g_{j, kl}\) referring to the position and the second set of indices referring to the velocity and

 The coefficients \(\Bar{\kappa}_{ij}\) and \(\hat{\eta}_{ij}\) provide an approximation of the derivatives along the direction \(\hat{\eta}_{ij}\) and \(\hat{s}_{ij}\) respectively.
-A first-order in time scheme for the transport in \eqref{eq:2DFirstOrderTransport} is \(L^{\infty}\)-stable provided that \subsubsubsection{Second-order scheme} For the higher-order scheme in 2D we use a straightforward extension of the meshless MUSCL scheme from section \ref{section:Space1DHigherOrder}.
+A first-order in time scheme for the transport in \eqref{eq:2DFirstOrderTransport} is \(L^{\infty}\)-stable provided that The extension of the scheme to three space dimensions is discussed in \cite{mariappan_high-performance_2024}.

+\subsubsubsection{Second-order scheme} For the higher-order scheme in 2D we use a straightforward extension of the meshless MUSCL scheme from section \ref{section:Space1DHigherOrder}.
 As an example, we will summarize a second-order method here.
 Consider a 2D third-order MLS approximation analogous to section \ref{section:MLS}, that yields the following local approximations of the spatial derivatives We can then write the divergence in \eqref{eq:ChuALE2D} as with the midpoint \(g_{ij, kl}\) is defined as The reconstructions from the centre point \(\Bar{g}_{ij, kl}\) and the neighbouring point \(\Bar{g}_{ji, kl}\) are computed using a Taylor polynomial in which we have replaced the exact derivatives with their MLS approximations The MLS derivatives are second-order approximations.
 The midpoints used in the MLS derivatives are third-order approximations.
 The full scheme is thus of second-order.

+\begin{remark} We note that meshfree schemes that rely directly on least-squares polynomial reconstructions to discretise differential operators are inherently non-conservative.
+Nevertheless, recent work on meshfree methods \cite{willems2025b} has demonstrated that the meshless MUSCL approach adopted here substantially reduces non-conservation errors compared to existing techniques, including the meshless WENO scheme of \cite{tiwari_meshfree_2022}.
+In Section~\ref{section:shockTube}, we present several numerical experiments that examine and quantify the lack of conservation. \end{remark}